 They are known quantities and are familiar with your mobile food business’ unique culture.
 Employees may be rehired for various reasons.
 A useful starting point is revisiting why the employee left the company in the first place.
 Maybe they were laid off due to your food truck’s financial situation.
 Or perhaps they were let go unfairly and you realize it was a mistake.

 Reasons To Rehire Former Staff Members

 - Save money.
 Former employees may need only a quick review on workplace changes to hit the ground running.
 Even if some training is required, rehiring a former employee is less expensive and time consuming compared with a brand new employee.

-- Adds new skills.
+- Add new skills.
 Returning employees may bring everything from new industry skills to expanded networks.

 - Boost truck morale.
 Rehiring a former employee can be a big boost to truck morale, especially if the employee was well liked and respected before their departure.

-- Strengthens team loyalty.
+- Strengthen team loyalty.
 Rehiring former employees can give everyone a big boost of company loyalty, especially if you are able to bring back one of your popular “star” employees.

 - Avoid recruiting.
 Recruiting highly qualified hires can be expensive and time consuming.
 When you bring back a former employee, you can bypass this costly search process.

 How To Rehire Former Food Truck Staff Members